Particle-based modelling of aggregation and fragmentation processes: Fractal-like aggregates: Advection, Aggregation and Fragmentation Model

 \subsection{Equations of Motion for Spherical Particles}

 For simplicity, we consider all primary (smallest, unbreakable) particles to be spherical and denser than the ambient fluid.
 We emphasize that the equations of motion presented here for spherical particles will in the following also be used to describe the motion of aggregates which usually can not be assumed to be spherical \cite{Kranenburg1994}.
-However, to account for properties related to the fractal-like structure of aggregates some modifications to the equations of motion (in form of modified parameters) will be introduced in the next section. \\ Finite-size particles usually do not follow exactly the motion of the surrounding fluid, instead inertia effects lead to deviations of the particle motion from that of the fluid.
-For small Reynolds numbers the equations of motion for spherical particles of finite size are the Maxey-Riley equations \cite{Maxey1983}.
+However, to account for properties related to the fractal-like structure of aggregates some modifications to the equations of motion (in form of modified parameters) will be introduced in the next section.
+While this represents only a very simplified model and the surface forces acting on particles with a complex structure are an extremely complex problem where to date no satisfying expressions exists, we believe that this is a reasonable starting point.
+On the one hand, if one wants to employ the model discussed here to a specific case where better expressions are known, this can easily be adapted without changing the general idea of our approach.
+On the other hand, it has been found in many cases (see for example \cite{Zahnow2008_2,Zahnow2008_3}) that changes in the motion of the individual particles usually do not lead to significant changes in the dynamics of the particle ensemble and in particular in the collision rates which are relevant for the overall size distribution in an aggregation-fragmentation system.\\ Finite-size particles usually do not follow exactly the motion of the surrounding fluid, instead inertia effects lead to deviations of the particle motion from that of the fluid.
+For small particle Reynolds numbers the equations of motion for spherical particles of finite size are the Maxey-Riley equations \cite{Maxey1983}.
+This implies that locally the flow around the particle is laminar, even though the overall fluid flow can still be turbulent.
 While inertia effects can be fairly small for the primary particles in the case of marine aggregates (see section \ref{sec:implementation}), the influence of particle inertia increases with aggregate size and can become quite important for larger marine aggregates. \\ In reality every particle produces perturbations in the flow that decay inversely proportional to the distance from the particle \cite{Happel}.
 In this work we keep the particle concentration $n$ low enough to be in a diluted regime.
 For particles of radius $r$ and density $\rho_p$ moving coherently within the dissipative scale $l_p$ of a flow the feedback from the particle motion on the flow can be neglected if $nrl_p^2\ll1$ \cite{Balkovsky2001}.
 Particle-particle interactions mediated by flow perturbations are neglected, see the discussion in section \ref{sec:Limitations}. \\ Assuming that the difference between the particle velocity ${\bf V}(t)$ and the fluid velocity ${\bf u}={\bf u}({\bf X}(t),t)$ at the position ${\bf X}(t)=(X_1(t),X_2(t),X_3(t))$ of the particle is sufficiently small, the drag force is proportional to this difference.
 This is called Stokes drag.
 With these restrictions the dimensionless form of the governing equation for the path ${\bf X}(t)$ of such a particle under the influence of drag and gravity can then be approximated from the Maxey-Riley equations as: \beq \dot{\bf V}=\frac{1}{St}\left({\bf u}-{\bf V}-W{\bf n}\right), \eeq where ${\bf n}$ is the unit vector pointing upwards in the vertical direction (which is the $X_2$-axis in this study). \\ The particle Stokes number $St$, i.e. the ratio between particle response time and flow time scale is defined as \beq St=(\rho_P 2r^2)/(9\mu \tau_f) \eeq and the dimensionless settling velocity in a medium at rest $W$ is defined as \beq W=2 r^2 (\rho_P-\rho_F) \tau_f g/(9 \mu l_f)~. \eeq Here, $\rho_F$ and $\mu$ are the fluids' density and dynamic viscosity and $l_f$ and $\tau_f$ are characteristic length and time scales of the flow.